Euro 2020 fixtures, groups, venues and tournament schedule

 The tournament has been rescheduled for this summer and will be the first European Championships to be played across the entire continent

-Euro 2020 has been rescheduled to this summer due to the coronavirus pandemic, with new times and dates now confirmed.

-England will meet Croatia, Czech Republic and their oldest rivals Scotland, following Steve Clarke’s side’s incredible penalty shoot-out win over Serbia.
+Euro 2020 gets under way on Friday when Group A favourites Italy take on Turkey at the Stadio Olimpico in Rome.

-Wales will meet Switzerland and Turkey in Baku before heading to Rome to take on Group A favourites Italy.
+England and Scotland will meet in the second round of Group D matches, and the two neighbours will also be pitted against Croatia and Czech Republic.
+Wales face Switzerland and Turkey in Baku before heading to Rome to take on Italy.

-The undoubted ‘group of death’ features the 2014 World Cup winners, Germany, the reigning world champions, France, and the reigning European champions, Portugal, with Hungary given the fourth place.
+The undoubted ‘group of death’ this summer features the 2014 World Cup winners Germany, the reigning world champions France, and the reigning European champions Portugal.
+Hungary are the unlucky nation dropped in Group F and will need to produce something special to come out the other side.

-The tournament will be the first European Championships to be played across the entire breadth of the continent, using 11 different venues from Budapest to Baku.
+The tournament will be the first European Championship to be played across the entire breadth of the continent, using 11 different venues from Budapest to Baku.

 Here’s everything you need to know: